rezakhosh78/PingNG/README.md

 <div align="center">

-Made with ❤️ for Iranian people
+Made with ❤️ for Iranian People

 </div>